waf/waf.github.com/content/native-websockets-with-blazor.rst

 #########################################

 :date: 2020-02-01
-:tags: [dotnet, web, blazor, wasm]
+:tags: [dotnet, web, blazor, wasm, csharp, websockets]

 A couple of days ago, Blazor WebAssembly 3.2.0 Preview 1 was released (announcement_).
 I'm personally excited about this release because it's the first Blazor release that contains native support for client-side websockets!